Yash35145/Inventory-Management-System/README.md

 ## Sample Data
    This repository contains sample datasets for suppliers, products, and orders used in the project.
 Feel free to use it.
-   If there is no need of sample dataset , then simple delete all the txt files and stat again.
+   If there is no need of sample dataset , then simply delete all the txt files and stat again.

 ## License 📜